Plum Creek (Little Shamokin Creek tributary): Course

 Plum Creek begins in a small pond in Shamokin Township.
 It flows northwest for several tenths of a mile before turning west.
 The creek then enters Rockefeller Township and turns west-southwest for more than a mile.
 The creek then turns west-northwest for several tenths of a mile receives two unnamed tributaries—one from the left and one from the right—and turns west-southwest for several hundred feet before turning north for a few tenths of a mile.
 At this point, it turns west for several tenths of a mile and receives two unnamed tributaries from the right before turning northwest.
 Several hundred feet further downstream, the creek reaches its confluence with Little Shamokin Creek.

 Plum Creek joins Little Shamokin Creek 1.52 mi upstream of its mouth.

 Hydrology

 A total of 4 mi of Plum Creek plus all of its unnamed tributaries are designated as impaired.
-The impairment comes from siltation, organic enrichment, and low levels of dissolved oxygen and are due to grazing; however, the remaining 0.7 mi of the main stem are not designated as impaired.
+The impairment comes from siltation, organic enrichment, and low levels of dissolved oxygen and are due to grazing; the remaining 0.7 mi of the main stem are not designated as impaired.